droe/xnumon/README.md

 consent requirement of High Sierra.

-In addition to a code signature, the kext needs more field testing, especially compatibility tests with other security solutions, before recommending large-scale deployments.
+In addition to a code signature, the kext needs more field testing, especially compatibility tests with more security solutions, before recommending large-scale deployments.